 Experience 3: The Four Façades of the Cathedral of Santiago de Compostela

 Despite the restoration, which is due to finish by May 2018, each of the façades still retain all the beauty and charm of their Romanesque, Baroque and Gothic architectural styles.

-If you choose to walk the French Way (on any of the routes that we offer), Primitive Way, Northern Way or English Way, you will arrive to the Cathedral of Santiago de Compostela and see the Northern Façade or da Acibecharía first.
+If you choose to walk the French Way (on any of the routes that we offer), Primitive Way, North Coast Camino or English Way, you will arrive to the Cathedral of Santiago de Compostela and see the Northern Façade or da Acibecharía first.
 You can only smile with the satisfaction of knowing that you have achieved your goal.
 Here you will see the Statue of Faith next to the Statue of Saint James and the two kings in prayer.

 At the Southern Façade you will be amazed at the figures of the Apostles and prophets above the gate’s archivolts.
 In the central frieze is various scenes from the life of Jesus Christ.
 These are wonderful pieces of art, you can’t help falling in love with them.

 Would you like to feel like royalty?
 On the Eastern Façade also known as “da Quintana” you can enter the Cathedral through the Royal Gate (Porta Real).
 This is the entrance used by the Kings of Spain which is why it has the Royal coat of arms above it.

 The second gate is the Door of Forgiveness (Porta do Perdón), which is only opened on the 31st of December the year before a Jubilee Year.